tanner-johnson2718/MEME_OS/README.md

 * `./scipts/launch.sh`

 # Creating a User Space Application
 *

 # Directory Layout
-- *archives*
-Tar balls used as seed of project.
-Contains build root source and intial linux source (4.19.218) that serves as the base for out modifications.

 - *buildroot* (not source controlled)
 Contains the buildroot build system that will build the rootfs and kernel.
 This is not source controlled as the buildroot system will be treated as a black box.